Ken Ludwig’s Sherwood: The Adventures of Robin Hood – Play – Village Theatre

 Several or Few Scenes: Several

-Several or Few Settings/Locations: Maybe 3 to 5 rooms on a space station
+Several or Few Settings/Locations: Just a house

 Was This the First Time I Attended a Production of this Show: Yes